ericrogler/Green-Book/Z007_Metrics_Of_Success.md

 - Are there other logistical barriers present with parents, staff, and other peers?
 - Is there a change in demographics?

-Once you start identifying which issues exist, and if they're *valid* issues that exist, then you can gather data for them, then disaggregate the data to determine how universal or specific a problem is.
+Once you start identifying which issues exist, and if they're *valid* issues (veracity) that exist, then you can gather data for them, then disaggregate the data to determine how universal or specific a problem is.

 After data is collected and process, then you can effective design whatever solution is needed to solve the problem(s).
 Keep in mind three things, however:
 - A seemingly good solution may actually generate more problems than before.